nearform/helm-OPA-policy-testing-templates/README.md

 This repository is organized into key directories:

-- `mars`: Contains the Helm chart to deploy.
+- `mars`: Contains the sample Helm chart to deploy.
-- `policies`: Includes the OPA policies for the Helm chart.
+- `policy`: Includes the OPA policies for the Helm chart.

-To integrate these policies into your workflow, copy the `policies` directory into your repository and customize the policies to fit your requirements.
+To integrate these policies into your workflow, copy the `policy` directory into your repository and customize the policies to fit your requirements.

 ### Policy Overview